-This Owner's Manual has been prepared under the assumption that a competent, qualified technician installed the generator.
+This Owner's Manual has been prepared under the assumption that a competent, qualified technician installed the generator into an industrial vehicle.
 We also assume the installer complied with all applicable codes, standards and regulations pertaining to installation.

 An INSTALLATION MANUAL was shipped with the generator.
-That manual contains manufacturer's instructions and recommendations for installing the unit into a recreational vehicle.
+That Manual contains manufacturer's instructions and recommendations for installing the unit into an industrial vehicle.
 After installation, installers should forward the Installation Manual to Owners/Operators for their information.